brucedkyle/architectures/docs/sustainability/inventorymanagement.md

-# Inventory management
+# Inventory management - Perfect/Imperfect Order

-Managing inventory efficiently is critical to any business that sells physical goods, is responsible for maintenance, repair and operations (MRO) supplies inventory.
+Managing inventory efficiently is critical to any business that sells physical goods, is responsible for maintenance, repair and operations (MRO) supplies.

 Inventory management encompasses procedures and processes that directly or indirectly affect the bottom line - ordering, receiving, storing, tracking and accounting for all of the goods a business sells.
 It is a key element of supply chain management.

 ## Business problem

 - **Inventory visibility**.
 Multichannel order fulfillment operations typically have inventory spread across many places throughout the supply chain.
 Inventory visibility is knowing what inventory you have and where it’s located.
 Businesses need an accurate view of inventory to guarantee fulfillment of customer orders, reduce shipment turnaround times, and minimize stockouts, oversells and markdowns.
+- **Orders may not match available inventory**.
+Inventory may not be on hand or in a different location than expected.
+Multiple and partial shipments may be able to solve many customer requests.

 ## Business solution